Nikhil9786/etl-app/README.md

-# ETL Pipeline with API
+# ETL Pipeline with API Trigger
 This repository contains a simple ETL (Extract, Transform, Load) pipeline with an API trigger.
 The pipeline processes CSV files, derives features, and populates a PostgreSQL database table.

 ### Introduction